yalue/rocm_mega_repo/sources/rocprofiler/README.md

         <parameters api="hsa_queue_create, hsa_amd_memory_pool_allocate">
         </parameters>
       </trace>

+  --roctx-trace - to enable rocTX applicatin code annotation trace; should be use in addition to the trace options above.
+    Will show the application code annotation with rocTX events: roctxMark, roctxRangePush, roctxRangePop in JSON trace "Markers and Ranges" section.
+    Application code needs to be explicitely instrumented using rocTX events APIs.
+    See roctracer documentation on rocTX API details.

 Configuration file:
   You can set your parameters defaults preferences in the configuration file 'rpl_rc.xml'.
 The search path sequence: .:/home/evgeny:<package path>